Appearance

 You can add notes to a calculation by entering an asterisk (*) in the Node 1 field.

 Each row contains data for a pipe connecting two nodes (Node 1 and Node 2), as well as data for Node 1.
-For example, a K-Factor, Density, Area, or Pressure entered on a row relates to Node 1, not Node 2.
+For example, a K-Factor, Density, Area, Pressure, and Elevation entered on a row relates to Node 1, not Node 2.
 Node inputs can be up to four alphanumeric characters.

 Key data entry fields include:

-- Dia.
-(Diameter): Enter either the actual internal diameter or the nominal diameter.
+- Dia (Diameter): Enter either the actual internal diameter or the nominal diameter.
 If using nominal diameter, you must specify the Pipe Type so HydraCALC can retrieve the correct internal diameter from a database.
-Right clicking opens the Pipe Input dialog box.
+Right-clicking opens the Pipe Input dialog box.
 You can select between Insert Nominal Value and Insert Actual Value entry methods.
-Diameter shortcut keys and copying values down by pressing Enter are available.
+Diameter shortcut keys and copying values from the cell above by pressing Enter are available.

-- Len.
-(Length): Length of the pipe joining the nodes, entered in decimal feet or meters.
-A calculator feature is available for adding distances (e.g., 10 6+5 becomes 15.5).
+- Len (Length): Length of the pipe joining the nodes, entered in decimal feet or meters.
+A calculator feature is available for adding distances (e.g., 10'6+5 becomes 15.5).
 Do not use dashes for feet/inches separation; use an apostrophe for feet and always add inches.
+The quotation mark or the inch mark is not required

-- Fits (Fittings): Devices, valves, and fittings attached to the pipe.
+- Ftgs (Fittings): Devices, valves, and fittings attached to the pipe.
 Can be entered via keyboard shortcuts or by right-clicking to open the Fitting Input dialog box.
 Shortcut codes exist for common fittings.
-Quantities can be specified, and fittings are consolidated on pressing Enter.
+Quantities can be specified, and fittings are consolidated after pressing Enter.
 The Fitting Input dialog filters fittings based on pipe diameter and assigned shortcut codes.
-You can select fittings from a list, specify quantities, or manually enter a Fixed Pressure Loss (positive value followed by #, e.g., 5#) or Equivalent Length (numeric value, e.g., 55).
+You can select fittings from a list, specify quantities, or manually enter a Fixed Pressure Loss (positive value followed by #, e.g., 5# represents 5 psi of fixed loss) or Equivalent Length (numeric value, e.g., 55).
 You can have up to five different fittings per pipe and 99 of each, but only one Fixed Pressure loss.
-Manual equivalent lengths must be the last entries.
+Manual equivalent lengths must be the last entries e.g. 55T vs T55 (fifty-five tees versus one tee plus 55 feet, respectively).
 Fittings can be added/altered using the Alter Pipe/Fittings tool.

-C Fact.
-(C-Factor): C-Factor of the pipe.
+C Fac (C-Factor): C-Factor of the pipe.
 Can be typed, selected via right-click, or automatically filled based on pipe type from the fittings tables.
 A valid C-Factor is required for calculation.
-You can copy the value down by pressing Enter.
+You can copy the value from the cell above by pressing Enter.

-Num.
-Hds.
-(Number of Heads): Number of downstream heads from Node 2.
+Num Hds (Number of Heads): Number of downstream sprinklers from Node 2.
 Auto-filled from HydraCAD/Sizer export/build.
 Necessary for the Pipe Schedule tool.

-K / Flow (K-Factors and Added Flows): Single cell for entering K-factor, Hose flow, Added demand flow, or Equivalent K-factor, all applied to Node 1.
+K / Flow (K-Factors or Added Flows): Single cell for entering K-factor, Hose flow, Added demand flow, or Equivalent K-factor, all applied to Node 1.
 Syntax is key:

-- +Number: Fixed flow added to demand curve (e.g., +100).
-Used for internal hose streams, rack flows, or heads where listed flow overrides K-factor (e.g., residential heads).
+- +Number: Fixed flow added to system demand curve (e.g. +100).
+Used for internal hose streams, rack flows, or sprinklers where listed flow overrides K-factor (e.g. residential sprinklers).

-- =Number: Calculated Equivalent K-factor from the Equivalent K Piping window (e.g., =RB01).
+- =node: Calculated Equivalent K-factor from the Equivalent K Piping window (e.g., =RB01).
 You can type values, right-click for a list of common K-factors, hose flows, and defined Equivalent Ks.
-Copying values down by pressing Enter is possible.
+Copying values from the cell above is possible by pressing Enter.

-Den.
-(Density): Density in gpm/sq ft or ml/sq meter/min, applied to Node 1.
+Den (Density): Density in gpm/sq ft or ml/sq meter/min, applied to Node 1.
 Used with area and K-factor to calculate required flow.
 Can be left blank if using fixed flow/pressure.
-Can be typed, selected via right-click, or copied down.
+Can be typed, selected via right-click, or copied from the cell above.

 Area (Area of Coverage): Sprinkler coverage area in sq ft/meters, applied to Node 1.
-Each head can have a different area.
+Each sprinkler can have a unique area of coverage.
 Can be typed, selected via right-click, or copied down.
-HydraCALC can calculate area if you enter Length and Width as a product (e.g., 8x9 becomes 72 by typing 89 then Enter).
+HydraCALC can calculate area if you enter Length and Width as a product (e.g., 8x9 becomes 72 by typing 8*9 then Enter).

 Elev (Elevation): Elevation for Node 1 in feet or meters.
 If blank, the Common Elevation value is used.
 Can be copied down.
-An extra line might be needed to assign an elevation to a final node (water supply pipe) that doesn't appear in the Node 1 column.
+An extra line might be needed to assign an elevation to a final node (e.g. water supply node) that doesn't appear in the Node 1 column.

-Calc'd Flow (Calculated Flow): Display field showing flow between Node 1 and Node 2 after a calculation.
-Cannot be changed.
-Turns red if row changes after calculation.
+Flow (Calculated Flow): Display field showing water flow between Node 1 and Node 2 after a calculation.
+Cannot be edited.
+Highlights yellow if values in the row changes after a calculation.

-Calc'd Pf / UL (Calculated Pressure Loss per Pipe or per Unit Length): Display field showing pressure loss after a calculation.
-Shows loss for the segment (Pf) or per unit length (Pf/UL) depending on the Options menu setting.
-Cannot be changed.
-Turns red if row changes after calculation.
+Total Pf or Pf / UL (Calculated Pressure Loss per Pipe or per Unit Length): Display field showing pressure loss after a calculation due to friction.
+Shows loss for the segment (Total Pf) or per unit length (Pf/UL).
+Click any cell to toggle between the two.
+Value cannot be edited.
+Highlights yellow if values in the row changes after a calculation.

-Calc'd Vel (Calculated Velocity): Display field showing fluid velocity between Node 1 and Node 2 after a calculation.
-Cannot be changed.
-Turns red if row changes or calculated velocity exceeds the Max Velocity setting.
+Vel (Calculated Velocity): Display field showing fluid velocity between Node 1 and Node 2 after a calculation.
+Cannot be edited.
+Highlights yellow if values in the row changes after a calculation.
+Will turn red if the resulting value exceeds the Max Velocity value in the ribbon along the top of the window.

 The System Piping tab is accessed directly within the HydraCALC window.
 Data is primarily entered using the keyboard or mouse interactions: